 Fairtrade Standards are designed to improve employment conditions and protect the rights of workers on certified plantations and to support certified farmers to increase their incomes and gain more control within the banana supply chains.

-Fairtrade has specific standards for plantations that support worker organisation and representation, enabling them to negotiate with management and progress towards living wage benchmarks.
+Fairtrade has specific standards for plantations that support worker organisation and representation, enabling them to negotiate with management and progress towards living wage benchmarks (find out more about Fairtrade’s work on living wages).
 Workers need strong organisations to represent them in these negotiations.
-Our new Hired Labour Standard greatly strengthens workers’ Freedom of Association in practice including the right to be part of registered trade unions.
+Our Hired Labour Standard greatly strengthens workers’ Freedom of Association in practice including the right to be part of registered trade unions.
 We also changed the rules for usage of the Fairtrade Premium, so workers can now spend up to 20% of the Premium on cash payments or in-kind benefits, or up to 50% if the majority are migrant workers.
 Fairtrade Premium continues to support much-needed social investment projects for worker communities such as building schools to support children’s education.
-In 2017, banana co-operatives spent 40 percent of their Fairtrade Premium on providing services to farmers including loans for home improvements, implementation of on-farm best practices, and health insurance.
-11 percent of Premium funds was spent on community services including support for vulnerable groups and education services.
+In 2018, banana co-operatives spent 61% of their Fairtrade Premium on services for their communities and farmer members; including health & education services, as well as provision of agricultural tools.
+72% of Fairtrade Premium of certified plantations was spent on services for banana workers and their families, including investment in housing and education.

 The study also researched the difference Fairtrade makes to workers on certified banana plantations – 52% of workers interviewed said that their housing had improved with the help of Fairtrade Premiums and all workers on Fairtrade plantations studied had employment contracts, in contrast with just 16% noted on non-Fairtrade plantations.